 Tile cracks, breaks off, or becomes stained.
 It happens, especially with older tile.
 Your first impulse may be to repair the tile, and many homeowners opt for this route as it is the cheapest.
 Before you make your decision, though, you should investigate both the general condition of your ceramic tile and what’s causing the problems in the first place.
 You probably don’t want to repair your tile, if it’s only going to fall into disrepair in another year or two.
 If you decide it’s time to replace your tile, your first step is obviously to remove your old tile.

 Chances are you should hire a ceramic tile contractor both to remove your old tile and to install your new floor, wall, or countertop.
-If this isn’t in your budget and your tile is falling apart anyway, it may be best to undertake at least the tile removal on your own.
+The cost to remove a tile floor is generally rolled into the cost to install new tile.
+Consult with your contractor before the start of the project for specific rates.
+If it isn’t in your budget and your tile is falling apart anyway, it may be best to undertake at least the tile removal on your own.
 Taking on this project requires diligence and caution to protect both you and your home.
 Plan on dust being everywhere, a good amount of manual labor, and the handling of some dangerous materials.

 DIY Ceramic Tile Removal